bbauska/JS-jQuery-JSON/README.md

 <p>JavaScript has a very different history than PHP or Python.
 And I like to share with
 you the histories of all these programming languages to give you a sense of where they came from.
 Because I think it really helps you understand what they're all about.
-So JavaScript is about 20 years old now.
+JavaScript is about 20 years old now.
 It was introduced by Netscape in 1995, and Brendan Eich is the developer of it.
-And if you watch my video about Brendan Eich, you will see that it's very, very different than the video that I encourage you to watch with Rasmus Lerdorf, the creator of PHP.
+And if you read the lesson about Brendan Eich, you will see that it's very, very different than the lesson that I encourage you to read with Rasmus Lerdorf, the creator of PHP.
 PHP is designed to be a practical and continually evolving toolkit.
 So PHP itself is supposed to be a toolkit.
 Rasmus didn't have any formal education in how to build languages, but Brendan has got, I think, a PhD in physics.
 And he's a math genius and he's a language genius and he has been a student of programming languages.
-And so the idea of JavaScript was that it was supposed to be built as a toy and that's why it's kind of named JavaScript.
+And so the idea of JavaScript was that it was supposed to be built as a toy and that's why it's named JavaScript.
 There's this other language called Java, which you may or may not know.
 It's a lot harder than JavaScript and JavaScript was suppose to be the easy, baby version of it.
 But in many ways, Brendan was such a brilliant computer scientist that he sneaked so many wonderful things.
 And when we talk about object-oriented JavaScript, you'll see that it's very different than all the other object-oriented things that we've talked about.
-Because it has a different sort of foundational notion inside of it, called first class functions.
+Because it has a different foundational notion inside of it, called first class functions.
 And so it's a very theoretically beautiful language compared to some of these other ones that were kind of compromises, and very practical, but compromises.
 And there's a standardization body called ECMA that standardizes JavaScript, and so you kind of see it named as ECMAScript.
 And if you see it named ECMAScript, don't feel bad about that, it's all the same.
 And so the idea is that JavaScript is a programming language that runs in the browser.
 And if you compare and contrast this with PHP, which we get done talking about.
 We'd say &lt;?php and then all this code would run in the server and produce some output that would go to the browser, okay?
 But that's not what's going to happen in JavaScript.
 In JavaScript you are having your HTML tags.
 The JavaScript is actual text that comes from the server and then as the DOM is being parsed it reads this and runs this code.
 In between the script and end script tag, we are running the language JavaScript.
 Now, it's not just about writing output,